Kesatuan Melayu Muda: Foundation and development

 Broadly speaking, the intellectual basis for what was to become developed both from external impetus from the spread of Indonesian nationalist ideas into Malaysia, and the development of an anti- colonialist intellectual climate within the Sultan Idris Training College for Malay Teachers.
 In 1927, Malay nationalism in British Malaya received intellectual impetus from their Indonesian cousins in the wake of the failed 1926 Communist uprising against the Dutch in the Dutch East Indies.
 Indonesian nationalist leaders, such as the Comintern agent Tan Malaka, sought refuge in Malaya in the wake of the crackdown that ensued, where they spread their radical anti-colonial ideology to Malaya.
+Tan Malaka also maintained contacts with Malay radicals and advised them on politics and mobilization.
+The name 'Kesatuan Melayu' was taken from the principles of Tan Malaka's 'Malay Unity' writings, which envisions for a free Malay archipelago and was then adopted by early Malay nationalists.

 This was a significant development in Malay nationalism, given that the nationalism that had developed in Malaya, in contrast to the movements developing in the other British colonial possessions of India and Burma, remained relatively placid and moderate.
 Groups such as the Kesatuan Melayu Singapura, while advocating self- strengthening within the Malayan community, for instance by purchasing land for Malay reservations in 1928, or by pooling funds to send Malays to Oxford and Cambridge in order to ensure the continued preeminence of Malays in the administration of British Malaya, did not challenge British rule, and opted to collaborate with the British.
 In contrast, the ideology of the Indonesian nationalists was fundamentally radical and anti- colonialist.
 Pamphlets from the Partai Nasional Indonesia were spread locally, advocating non- compliance with the British and resistance to colonial rule.
 This Indonesian radicalism would later come to form the intellectual nucleus of the KMM.

 The establishment of KMM was closely related to the burgeoning anti-colonialism at several educational institutions such as Sultan Idris Training College for Malay Teachers (SITC, currently known as Universiti Pendidikan Sultan Idris).
 Founding members of the KMM owed significant inspiration and intellectual influences to the anti- colonial intellectualism of such institutions- indeed, Ibrahim Yaacob himself was an alumnus of the college.
 Along with him, other alumni of the college that were active in KMM were Hassan Manan, Abdul Karim Rashid and Mohd.
 Isa Mahmud, which has led to the recognition of the SITC as a birthplace of Malay nationalism.
+Tan Malaka's earlier conception for a Kesatuan Melayu or Indonesia Raya influenced the development of Ibrahim Yaacob's ideology and conception of Melayu Raya.
+According to Historian Khairudin Aljunied, members of the KMM also rely from Tan Malaka's Massa Actie as a source of intellectual origin and was "read with much interest."

 After the establishment of its main branch in Kuala Lumpur, Malay school teachers, most of whom had graduated from SITC continued to spread KMM's wings throughout Malaya.